USAF Wants a New Bomber… Or Does It?

 On Jan 25/08, Boeing and Lockheed Martin announced that they would be cooperating on a bid of their own.
 Their team will perform studies and system development efforts “in pursuit of the anticipated U.S. Air Force Next Generation Bomber program.”
 Their collaborative research and development efforts will include will include work in advanced sensors, future electronic warfare solutions, better networked awareness of the broader battlefield, command and control issues for stealth platforms, and virtual warfare simulation and experimentation.

-By March 2010, however, it became clear that the joint team members were each going their own way.
+By March 2010, however, the joint team members were each going their own way.
 Boeing’s X-45C Phantom Ray provides them with a very useful test platform that could become a base for a new unmanned bomber, and Lockheed Martin’s own work on “black program” UAVs gives them growing expertise as well.
+They eventually got back together in 2013, once requirements began to clarify.

 Additional Readings & Updates